Invincible (TV series): Casting

-In January 2025, it was announced that Aaron Paul, Simu Liu, Jonathan Banks, Kate Mara, Xolo Maridueña, John DiMaggio, Tzi Ma, Doug Bradley, and Christian Convery would join the voice cast for season 3.
+In January 2025, it was announced that Aaron Paul, Simu Liu, Jonathan Banks, Kate Mara, Xolo Maridueña, John DiMaggio, Tzi Ma, Doug Bradley, and Christian Convery would join the voice cast for the third season.

-In February 2025, Kirkman stated that Bryan Cranston was offered a role multiple times for three seasons, but turned it down.

 In July 2025, it was announced that Matthew Rhys had been cast as Dinosaurus.
 In October that same year, it was announced that Lee Pace had been cast as Thragg.
+In January 2026, it was announced that Danai Gurira had been cast as Universa.

+In June 2026, Jack Quaid was cast as Chris / Gravitator for the fifth season.

 Animation and title sequence

 When the show was confirmed to be animated, it was confirmed that Wind Sun Sky Entertainment and its partner company, Skybound North, would be animating and co-producing the series.

 Kirkman praised the work of the show's animation studio, Maven Image Platform.
 Kirkman noted in particular the Guardians' deaths at the end of episode 1, and the fight between Mark and Omni-Man in episode 8.
 Two additional animation studios were brought on for season 2 according to an interview with Margaret Dean.

-The series title sequence is recognized by appearing right where a character would have said "Invincible" for the first time at each episode.
-However, the title sequence also becomes bloodier with each episode.
-Kirkman revealed that he wanted to represent the dark days that lied ahead by using the increasingly bloody title cards.
-Racioppa revealed that he wanted each episode to be different from the previous ones to convince the audience to not skip it.
+The series title sequence is recognized by appearing right where a character would have said "Invincible", typically the first instance in each episode.
+Throughout the first season, the title sequence becomes progressively bloodier with each episode.
+Kirkman revealed that he wanted to represent the dark days that lay ahead by using the increasingly bloody title cards.
+Racioppa revealed that he wanted each episode to be different from the previous ones to convince the audience not to skip it.
 The animation style borrows from the look of Saturday morning cartoons from the early 2000s, and has also been noted for its anime-like visuals and aesthetics.

-The second season's title cards feature a similar progression, with a bloodied variant of the first season's title card cracking to uncover a black-and-blue design underneath.
+The second season's title cards feature a similar progression, cracking and shattering to uncover a black-and-blue design underneath, a reference to Invincible's secondary costume worn between issues #51 to #70.

-The third season's title cards feature a glitch effect, followed by a completely new color palette and design of the title card from the previous episode, each representing an alternate version of Invincible's suits and respective variants.
+The third season's title cards feature a glitch effect followed by a new color palette from the previous episode, each representing an alternate multiverse version of Invincible and their respective costume.

+The fourth season's title cards feature a white and gray background ripping apart to unveil the vacuum of space, before a blinding flash of light changes it to a blue and white background.

 Music

-On December 2, 2020, it was revealed that John Paesano would be composing the score to the series.
+John Paesano composes the score to the series.